Bullying and harassment in the workplace

 - The Queensland Law Society provides a list of resources relevant to the Queensland jurisdiction on discrimination, bullying and harassment in the workplace.

-- The Law Society of Western Australia has published a report Towards Dignity and Respect at Work: An exploration of work behaviours in a professional environment.
+- The Law Society of Western Australia has provided some resources which address workplace bullying and discrimination.
+The Law Society has also published a report Towards Dignity and Respect at Work: An exploration of work behaviours in a professional environment.
 The report includes a study of issues faced by lawyers in the Western Australia legal environment, including bullying and harassment.
 It also provides recommendations for effective preventative strategies.

 - The Victorian Bar Association have published three policies against bullying, discrimination and sexual harassment.
 Their website also includes a complaint and report form to allow for complaints or the reporting of occurrences of bullying, discrimination or sexual harassment to be made against barristers by barristers, or by persons who engage with barristers.